A look at board games that survive the transition from physical to digital

 If you like… even more choice

-All this, and we’ve still missed some great games!
-We really are spoilt for choice when it comes to board gaming on iOS.
-If you enjoyed the selection above, here come ten more quick-fire recommendations, roughly listed in increasing order of complexity.
+The six picks above are some of our favorites, but we really are spoilt for choice when it comes to board gaming on iOS.
+So here are nine more quick-fire recommendations, roughly listed in increasing order of complexity.

-Exploding Kittens, the fast-paced card game that was the most backed project in Kickstarter history.
-Download [$1.99/£1.99]
+Exploding Kittens, the fast-paced card game that was the most-backed project in Kickstarter history.
+Download [$2/£2]